 Room Integrity Testing (RIT )

-At Thompson’s we have the most Certified Technicians in the Country and Kits to accomplish this task by the prestigious brand - Retrotec.
+At Thompson’s we have numerous Certified Technicians in the Country and Kits to accomplish this task by the prestigious brand -RETROTEC.
+This is a requirment by NFPA to be done upon completion of the installation of a clean agent fire suppression system Also if any alterations to the room were made.
+In addition as part of maintenance to a clean agent system as per NFPA and Qatar Civil Defense (QCD) This shall be performed annually.
 We can also assist with proper SEALING or rooms using approved fire rated material and techniques.
 Please Contact us for all your “RIT” Needs.

 The ability for the gaseous agent to be retained in the protected room for an extended period of time is critical to the performance of any total flooding clean agent fire extinguishing system.
 NFPA 2001, Standard on Clean Agent Fire Extinguishing Systems, requires that a minimum concentration of 85% of the adjusted minimum design concentration be held at the highest level of combustibles for a minimum period of 10 minutes.
 Those installing these systems are required to perform a Room Integrity Fan Test to assure the protected room will hold the agent for the required period of time.